-Building pictured was constructed in about 1903 to replace an earlier pub of same name.
-Earlier building was called Joiners Arms before 1845.
+The building pictured was constructed in about 1903 to replace an earlier pub of same name.
+The earlier building was called the Joiners Arms before 1845.

 After closure, this distinctive pub building was used for many years as a Co-Op Funeral parlour, but now used for retail.